-This Salted Dark Chocolate Snack Bark is the perfect combination of salty and sweet.
-It is made with dark chocolate, potato chips, pretzels, walnuts AND coarse sea salt so you get the best of both worlds!
+This easy Salted Caramel Dark Chocolate Bark is the perfect combination of salty and sweet.
+It is made with dark chocolate, caramel, potato chips, pretzels, walnuts and sprinkled with coarse sea salt.

 - Potato Chips

 Dark chocolate bark with sea salt is delicious on its own.
 But adding other crunchy, salty ingredients takes it to another level.

 I thought of this idea because I love salty foods covered in chocolate especially chocolate covered pretzels and chocolate covered potato chips!

 Chocolate covered pretzels are all too common but I think we all can say you never turn down a chocolate covered pretzel.